FabricMC/fabric-docs/develop/resource-conditions.md

 <<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#codec

+::: details What is `validate`?

-::: details This codec is validated via `DateMatchesResourceCondition#validate`.
-This method is shown in a dropdown as it is not relevant unless you are using this exact example.
+This codec is validated via `DateMatchesResourceCondition#validate`:

 <<< @/reference/latest/src/main/java/com/example/docs/conditions/DateMatchesResourceCondition.java#validate

+This is only relevant in this exact example.

 :::